umenzi/techtrix_gazebo_assignment/README.md

   rosservice call /grabber_world_plugin_node/grabber "is_on: false"
   ```

-  The idea behind the plugin is that it reads the topics provided by the sensors and if there is a collision/contact and the grabbing is on, then it dynamically creates a link between the grabber and the object.
+  The idea behind the plugin is that it reads the topics provided by the sensors and if there is a collision/contact (you should see the red markers in RViz) and the grabbing is on (based on the service it advertises), then it dynamically creates a link between the grabber and the object.
 See the demo.

 ## Laser sensors
+The laser sensors function as safety mechanism prevent the grabber/lifting mechanism of hitting the cylinders while going down.
 ### Visualization
+  For visualization in RViz we are using an already existing plugin, that creates red dots where the laser meets an object.

   ![lasers1.png](readme_images%2Flasers1.png)
   ![lasers2.png](readme_images%2Flasers2.png)
 ### Implementation
+  The sensors are implemented in `techtrix_grabber_model_plugin` (loaded on the TechTrix robot URDF model) - a plugin that issues stop commands to the lifting joint controller when neccassery.
+The plugin subscribes to the laser sensors and the state of the lifting joint controller.
+If there is an object that is sufficiantly close to the grabber and the lifting joint controller is set to lower the grabber even more, then a stop command is issued.

+  Without the plugin and the sensors, the grabber collides with the cylinders:

   ![without.png](readme_images%2Fwithout.png)

+  With the plugin and the input from the sensors, the grabber stops automatically before colliding:

   ![with.png](readme_images%2Fwith.png)